Recovery of Lost Income in a Personal Injury Case

 Loss of Future Earnings

-Because loss of future earnings is more speculative than loss of past earnings, it is even more important to make sure you have skilled and experienced counsel on board to help guide you through the process and obtain the appropriate documentation.
+Because loss of future earnings is more speculative than loss of past earnings, it is even more important to make sure you have skilled and experienced personal injury lawyer on board to help guide you through the process and obtain the appropriate documentation.
 Your claims will be scrutinized very closely by the insurance company.
 In loss of earnings claims, preparation, strategy and presentation are everything.
 Make sure you do not leave extra money on the table – talk to a lawyer at Injury Justice today for a free consultation.

 Loss of Earning Capacity